utsavstha/EasyTapGesture/README.md

 # DESCRIPTION
-**EasyTapGesture** is can be used as an UIView extension for swift.
-Adding gesture recognizer in swift requires a lot of boilder plate code, this extension will remove unecessary boiler plate code.
+**EasyTapGesture** can be used as an UIView extension for swift.
+Adding gesture recognizer in swift requires a lot of boilder plate code, this extension is created to remove unecessary boiler plate code.

 ## Usage
     self.uiview.addTapGestureRecognizer{